truecharts/website/docs/manual/helm/common/container/resources.md

 ## `resources`

-Define resources for the container
+The resources that the container can use.

 |            |                                                     |
 | ---------- | --------------------------------------------------- |